thenewdarling/CurseOfStrahd/Wiki/Party/Magdalena.md

 *see also [[Magda]]*

 #### Background

-_Asmodeus, who rules hell with an iron fist._
+_[[Asmodeus]], who rules hell with an iron fist._

 Magdalena de Luna has made a Faustian bargain.
-She will carry Asmodeus' torch, and in return he will give her the power to breathe unholy hellfire on the undead.
+She will carry [[Asmodeus]]' torch, and in return he will give her the power to breathe unholy hellfire on the undead.

 Except now she has succumbed to that curse she sought to scourge.
 The vampire hunter has become a vampire herself.